upcoming events

 • Should you have the winning bid the following will apply:

 • You are responsible for 10% of the upset bid.
-This amount is payable by a Certified Bank Check ONLY.
+This amount is payable to the Clarion County Sheriff by Certified Bank Check ONLY.

 • No cash or personal checks will be accepted.
 One way to figure out the 10% is figure out what is the highest amount you will be willing to bid on the property.
 Whatever that number is, bring a certified check for 10% of that amount.
 If you bid higher than your original plan you will have to 12:00 noon to bring in another Certified Bank Check if your first check is short.